velnias atvirkštinė Reikšmė

 Ateina laikas, kai turėsite atrasti grožį savyje ir sustabdyti prognozes, kurias metate į pasaulį.
 Raskite drąsos pakeisti savo gyvenimą.
 Jūsų gyvenimo eiga yra jums nežinoma, tačiau šis supratimas nugalės jūsų kliedesius.

 Taip / Ne

 Velnias yra viskas, kas neigiama.
 Pyktis, smurtas, pagundos, baimė ir abejonės yra tik keletas su šia kortele susijusių siaubų.
 Tai leidžia jaustis įklimpusiems galbūt į nesveikus santykius, priklausomybę ar melą.
 Be jokios abejonės, ši korta jums sako ne.

-Keywords: tarot cards, tarot meanings, velnias tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does velnias tarot card mean, reversed meaning

 Help us improve

 Redaguoti Registruoti vartotojai gali redaguoti tarot kortelių reikšmes.
 Prašome užsiregistruoti / prisijungti, kad galėtumėte Redaguoti turinį

 In this tarot card, you will see a woman who calmly holds the jaws of a fully grown lion.
 Despite the fact that the lion looks menacing and strong, the woman seems to have dominion over it.
 What is captivating is how gracefully she controls the lion.
 She is calm and collected, which is representative for being in control and disciplined especially in times of great adversities.